Typescript - visx

 It is un-opinionated on state management, animation, and styling so it can integrate with any React codebase, and its emphasis on modularity (similar to D3) lets you keep your bundle sizes down by only using the packages you need to create your reusable chart library or a custom one-off chart.

-Crea un projecte nou amb React tal com s’explica a TSX.
+Crea un projecte nou amb React tal com s’explica a React - TSX.

 Afegeix una dependència amb @visx/text